 9. Transfer to moderate heights (e.g. mountain passes) will impose a certain risk of DCS if it takes place to shortly after a dive.
 The rules for flying after diving should be respected for all exposures to heights exceeding 1250 m asl.
 For exposures to heights not exceeding this threshold, the table below may be used.
-If the Repetitive Group Designator is equal or less than indicated in the row for “No waiting time required” one may move to the height indicated without delay.
+If the highest Repetitive Group Designator achieved during the last 24h is equal or less than indicated in the row for “No waiting time required” one may move to the height indicated without delay.
 If the travel may be suspended by 3 hours, the Repetitive Group Designator may equal the one indicated in the row below.
 Finally the lowest row indicate the number of hours to wait if the Repetitive Group Designator exceeds this.
 Wait 24 hours before transfer to heights exceeding 250 m asl. if the previous dive has not been attributed a Repetitive Group Designator.